dspeterson/dory/README.md

   awareness of messages from other clients.
 If Dory assumes responsibility for all message transmission from a client host to a Kafka cluster with N brokers, only a single TCP connection to each broker is required, rather than having each client program maintain its own set of N connections.
-Scenarios are avoided in which short-lived clients frequently open and close connections to the brokers.
+The inefficiency of short-lived clients frequently opening and closing connections to the brokers is avoided.

 * Dory simplifies adding producer support for new programming languages and runtime environments.
-Sending a message to Kafka becomes as simple as writing a message in a simple binary format to a UNIX domain or local TCP socket.
+Sending a message to Kafka requires only writing a message in a simple binary format to a UNIX domain or local TCP socket.

 The following client support for sending messages to Dory is currently
 available: